morerokk/NoeNoeShaderEdits/README.md

 This is an edit of [NoeNoe Shaders, originally made by Noe.](https://vrcat.club/threads/updated-29-5-18-noenoe-shaders.157/) All the edits have been made to the "toon" variants, the other variants are untouched.

+**These shaders are meant for Unity 2019.
+[The latest Unity 2017/2018 release can be found here.](https://github.com/HugoZink/NoeNoeShaderEdits/releases/tag/1.4.1)**

 # Feature Overview

 Quick list of changes: